odriverobotics/ros_odrive/README.md

 ## Changes from the base package ##

 We've made some changes to this package to make it more versatile than the base odrive_can package.
+They are defined below before the original Odrive readme.

 ## New Publisher ##